DaikonWeb/daikonweb.github.io/docs/quickstart.md

 ### Gradle

-Add JitPack in your root build.gradle at the end of repositories:
+Add JitPack to your root build.gradle at the end of repositories:

 ```groovy
 repositories {